 Native fish of the West have faced significant challenges over the past century.
 Loss of habitat, commercial harvest, water diversions and the spread of non-native fish have resulted in extinctions and have caused many fish to be listed as endangered or threatened.
 Under the Endangered Species Act, the Service is working to restore these fish to their native waters.Visit the hatchery

-The hatchery is open to visitation every day of the year between 8 AM and 3 PM.
+The hatchery is open for visitors from Monday through Friday between 8 AM and 3 PM.
 We are located at 710 Highway 395 in Gardnerville , Nevada.
 We ask those wanting full tours to schedule a couple of weeks in advance.
 To schedule a tour, please call (775) 265-2425.